ChitambarLab/qNetVO/docs/source/index.rst

 .. qnetvo documentation master file, created by sphinx-quickstart on Thu Jul 15 10:27:48 2021.

-qNetVO: The Quantum Network Variational Optimizer
+qNetVO: the Quantum Network Variational Optimizer
 =================================================

 *Simulate and optimize quantum communication networks using quantum computers.*